 For additional information, including wellness resources for faculty and staff, visit coronavirus.nd.edu.

 In light of the current coronavirus pandemic, the Spring 2020 Staff Town Halls originally scheduled for March 30 and 31 have been postponed.
 Over the next few weeks, the University will explore other opportunities in place of these important gatherings.

 Division of Student Affairs

-In a newsletter for students yesterday, the Division of Student Affairs reported that in response to the shift to online learning for the remainder of the semester, student employment policies have been updated and can be found here.
+In a newsletter for students yesterday, the Division of Student Affairs reported that in response to the shift to online learning for the remainder of the semester, student employment policies have been updated.

 The newsletter also has important information on health and wellness resources, student activities, faith resources, and career development.
 A variety of health and wellness services continue to be available to students while they are away from campus.